Dear Noble Change Seeker,

 Effective change means reaching goals as quickly as possible.
 Chartlytics uses a suite of Standard Celeration Charts to accomplish rapid change.
 The standard charts tell the chart reader how fast the behavior has changed, how smoothly the presence or absence of an intervention affects the behavior, the quality of the behavior change, and the clear identification of outliers.

 We posses the technology to revolutionize time series graphics and help usher in an age of more responsive decision making.
-Through our product line we offer not only relevant solutions, but a method for standardizing time series graph display decision making.
+Through our platform we offer not only relevant solutions, but a method for standardizing time series graph display decision making.
 Chartlytics can tell you:

 - how fast has the behavior changed (a standard measure like miles per hour - everyone can understand it)